 FAQs

-A planning solicitor can assist whenever you are in dispute with the Council about a planning matter.
-This may involve:
+A planning solicitor can help if you are in dispute with your local authority about a planning issue.

 A Judicial Review is a legal process used to challenge the lawfulness of a decision made by a public body, such as a local council.
 It does not decide whether the decision was “right” or “wrong” on its merits.
 Instead, the court looks at whether the correct legal process was followed, relevant matters were properly considered, and the decision was made fairly and within the public body’s powers.
 Judicial Review is commonly used in planning cases and must be started within strict time limits.